-The Roissybus stops at all the airport terminals (except 2G) before heading to the city center, dropping its passengers off at rue Scribe at the corner of rue Auber.
+The Roissybus stops at all the airport terminals (except 2G) before heading to the city centre, dropping its passengers off at rue Scribe at the corner of rue Auber.

-Two local buses connect this airport with the city center:
+Two local buses connect this airport with the city centre:

 Both buses take over an hour to get to Paris and they leave the airport every 15 – 35 minutes.

-City center to Charles de Gaulle: 7 am to 9:30 pm.
+City centre to Charles de Gaulle: 7 am to 9:30 pm.